kev1n80/step/README.md

-This repo contains Kevin's portfolio and STEP projects.
+This repo contains Kevin's portfolio and STEP projects!